ASP.NET MVC Request Life Cycle

 The Controller in ASP.NET MVC Life Cycle:

-The purpose of the Controller in ASP.NET MVC Request Processing Pipeline is to call the ActionInvoker method of the Controller class to deal with the current request.
+The purpose of the Controller in the ASP.NET MVC Request Processing Pipeline is to call the ActionInvoker method of the Controller class to deal with the current request.

 Once the Execute method is called, then it calls the ExecuteCore method of the ControllerBase class.
 Then it creates the TempData object.
 The ExecuteCore method gets the Action name from the RequestContext object.
 Finally, the ExecuteCore method calls the CreateActionInvoker method which will create the ActionInvoker instance.
 The above steps we discussed here are shown in the following image.